FBoucher/stream-projects/_posts/2020-10-02-Stream130-Learning-Nodejs-CloudBot.md

 ---
 layout: post
-title: Stream 130 Learning Nodejs CloudBot
+title: Stream 130 - earning Node.js building a chatbot named CeeBee
 date: 2020-10-02
-categories: stream
+categories: cloudbot
 ---

-# 2020-10-02 - Stream 130 Learning Node.js building a chatbot named CeeBee

 ## Summary
--

 In this live stream session, Frank is adding ToDo management to the chat bot amd also display them in the screen.